 The premise is simple, Melody and her best friend Shion are spending their spring break in sunny Florida, in hopes of getting some much needed down time before falling back into the academic grind.
 While there Melody meets a handsome fisherman named Brennan, who hints that all is not as it seems in the quiet beach-side town.
 Later that night, Melody discovers that sirens exist, when she encounters a runaway merman, Crylis.
 What should have been a normal relaxing vacation is soon made much more exciting with two handsome men vying for Melody’s affections.

 The foundation of the story and the characters are there, but it just fails to live up to expectations, relying more on players familiar with the “usual” otome tropes to just accept or even overlook awkward plot points that are clearly there to facilitate the characters getting from point A to point B, without any regard for seamless storytelling.
 One of the most noteworthy instances of this is how the supernatural story elements are introduced.
-Melody meets Brennan, and the two spend the day flirting as he shows her around the town, as their unofficial date ends.
-It’s getting late, but Melody wants to continue hanging out with Brennan, and she says as much, however Brennan refuses explaining that the town isn’t safe after dark because “weird” things happen after sunset.
-But there is no indication that there is anything unusual about the town, there is just no lead up to this comment.
+Melody meets Brennan, and the two spend the day flirting as he shows her around the town, and you can really feel a spark of romance between them.
+It starts getting late, but Melody wants to continue hanging out with Brennan, and she says as much, however Brennan refuses, explaining that the town isn’t safe after dark because “weird” things happen after sunset.
+But there is no prior indication that there is anything unusual about the town, there is just no lead up to this comment.
 It’s clear the writer of Memories of the Shoreline is intending for this moment to kickstart the plot so that Melody can have her fateful encounter with Crylis and learn of the existence of sirens… However, it makes no sense storywise for Brennan to be the one to introduce this story element, it would have made more sense for Melody to just go exploring the beach at night without any vague prompting from Brennan and then discover Crylis washed up on the beach and that being how she finds out about the supernatural world.
-But, that’s not the only scene like that, there were several key moments in the game that just felt like a means to an end and not a part of a cohesive narrative, which is a shame because the premise would have allowed for some really interesting storytelling.
+And what’s worse is that’s not the only scene like that, there were several key moments in the game that just felt like a means to an end and not a part of a cohesive narrative, which is a shame because the premise would have allowed for some really interesting storytelling.

 The characters follow much the same thread as the story, which again is a bit of a disappointment since there was the potential for some great personalities among the cast.
-Melody is a heroine with much more agency than most otome leads- she’s smart, outgoing, and not afraid to strike out on her own, when her travel buddy Shion decides she’d rather not go exploring.
+Melody is a heroine with much more agency than most otome leads— she’s smart, outgoing, and not afraid to strike out on her own.
+When her travel buddy Shion decides she’d rather not go exploring, Melody goes out on her own to take in the sights.
 And she’s a pre med student, so she’s at least marginally intelligent.
 But, there was just something off about how easily she gets swept up in the events of the story.
 She’s just a bit too accepting of the fact that Mermen exist, I would have liked to see more shock… caution… something.
 In fact none of the characters react the way they should.
-Upon discovering sirens exist Shion gets fed up and leaves Melody alone with Brennan and Crylis- two complete strangers, one of which is a supernatural being of questionable origins.
+Upon discovering sirens exist Shion gets fed up and leaves Melody alone with Brennan and Crylis—two complete strangers, one of which is a supernatural being of questionable origins.
 I would never leave my best friend with two strangers, I don’t care how ticked off I was and having Shion just ditch her friend with no explanation is just so fundamentally wrong.
-Honestly, that pretty much sums up Shion’s entire contribution to the plot… she’s there and then she just isn’t, she doesn’t add anything meaningful to the story except for the occasional reigning in of the male love interests.
+Honestly, that pretty much sums up Shion’s entire contribution to the plot… she’s there and then she just isn’t, and she doesn’t add anything meaningful to the story except for the occasional reigning in of the male love interests.

 Crylis has the opposite problem, he’s a siren… a mythical creature, the premise on which this whole game is based on and he isn’t fleshed out at all!
 Everything we know about him and his kind is either completely glossed over or vaguely info dumped and then dismissed.
 There was so much potential for world building here and it’s squandered.
 I want to know more about sirens.
 I want to know more about Crylis’s past and why he is the only siren that can walk on land!
 But, every time the story get’s a little too close to exploring Crylis’s background the story just kind of wanders off to one of the many “fish out of water” scenes where the gang has to teach Crylis about some mundane aspect of human culture.
 There’s a scene where Crylis takes Melody to his home in the ocean and they’re attacked by the Sea King’s guards, but it goes nowhere.
 The incident is quickly forgotten and there is no threat of the king or anyone from the ocean, all sense of urgency or danger is lost and the plot just keeps chugging along.
 If you’re going to have a game about supernatural beings, go all in!
 Danger, Mystery, Action… anything!
 There’s even a big reveal about Crylis and his past and you think the story is going to explore it further, maybe give some resolution to all this build up but then the game just kind of ends.
 Nothing is solved, nothing is explained and I’m left wondering what was the point?!